 Norwegian primary schools have a relatively short school day.
 From 1st to 4th grades, it lasts until around 1 pm.
 Before school begins and for the remaining part of the day, the school provides an after-school activity programme for children on the school premises (called SFO in Norwegian).
 SFO opens at 7.30 am, and lasts until 4.30 pm.
 All 16 municipal schools in Asker have SFO programmes.
 The cost is NOK 2,251 per month for five days a week.
 Parents can also choose to have SFO only three or four days a week at a reduced cost.

 There are special schools attached to four Asker schools – Arnestad, Blakstad, Hvalstad and Vollen - for children with disabilities.
-There are three private schools in the municipality, the Steiner School, which offers teaching up to 10th grade, and the fairly new Vollen Montessori School and Pre-School, which is currently approved up to 7th grade.
-In August 2013 Asker International School starts, offering teaching for grades 1-5.
+There are three private schools in the municipality, the Steiner School, which offers teaching up to 10th grade, and the fairly new Vollen Montessori School and Pre-School, which is currently approved up to 7th grade, and Asker International School , offering teaching for grades 1-5.

 All newcomers to Norway who do not have sufficient Norwegian language competence to participate adequately in the classroom have the right to Norwegian language instruction.
 Non-Norwegian speaking children also have the right to instruction in their mother tongue or bilingual instruction, on the condition that competent teachers are available within the municipality.